-I am often contacted by my former students from workshops and college classes about pricing and negotiating with clients.
+My former students from workshops and college classes often contact me about pricing and negotiating with clients.

 This blog post is more about how to respond to a client or potential client when they make you feel like you were just insulted by them.

-While you should figure your Cost of Doing Business and know what your bottom line is to do a job, often people will come back saying they only have a budget for less than you can accept.
+While you should figure out your Cost of Doing Business and know your bottom line to do a job, often, people will come back saying they only have a budget for less than you can accept.

 My friend just called and was quoting on covering a business event for a day.
-She had figured this was probably a good place to network as well, so she went ahead and basically cut her price in half and quoted that figure.
+She had figured this was probably an excellent place to network, so she cut her price in half and quoted that figure.

 Always Quote Full Price

-I let her know she should always quote her normal full price and then show a discount and why they are getting the discount.
-The problem if you don’t do this then they think her price is half of what she needs to charge.
+I told her she should always quote her average total price and then show a discount and why they are getting it.
+If you don’t do this, they think her price is half what she needs to charge.
 They tell their friends this is her rate.